 Prevention is always better than cure.
 And this adage couldn’t be truer in this situation.
 When it comes to mosquito control, one should –

 Mosquitoes need water to breed and grow.
 It takes around seven to ten days for mosquito larvae to turn into a full-grown bloodthirsty mosquito.
 The areas that are likely to collect water makes for a perfect breeding ground for mosquitoes.
 Even that flowerpot lying on the corner making for a pretty tabletop could actually be harboring lots and lots of mosquito larvae.

-So, the first thing you must do is get rid of all those things where water could easily get lodged.
-Old tires, buckets, folded pipes, birdbaths or carelessly dumped cups could easily collect water and become a favorable home for mosquitoes.
+The first thing you must do is get rid of all those things where water could easily get lodged.
+Old tires, buckets, folded pipes, birdbaths, or carelessly dumped cups could easily collect water and become a favorable home for mosquitoes.

 #2 Cover the windows with screens

 Windows, doors, or even the tiniest hole can become a gateway for mosquitoes to enter our homes.
-To ensure mosquitoes do not enter inside our houses, put screens on the windows, doors, and openings.
+To ensure mosquitoes do not enter our houses, put screens on the windows, doors, and openings.
 You can also use a mosquito net over the bed or crib to keep your child safe from mosquito bites.

 #3 Dress your child well

-One of the best ways to protect your child from nasty mosquito bites is to minimize the exposure of the skin.
-Dark colors tend to attract bugs and mosquitoes, so, when taking your child for a stroll, put on light-colored clothes on your child.
+One of the best ways to protect your child from nasty mosquito bites is to minimize skin exposure.
+Dark colors tend to attract bugs and mosquitoes, so taking your child for a stroll put on light-colored clothes on your child.
 It is important to note that mosquitoes can easily bite through thin and skin fitted clothes.
-Thus, it is essential that you choose thick and loose-fitted clothes for your kids.
+Thus, you must choose thick and loose-fitted clothes for your kids.